 The Cross & Flame Grant

-The $12,000 Cross & Flame Grant is awarded to full-time day students who are active members (for a period of at least one year prior to the first day of enrollment and recommended by Methodist clergy) of the United Methodist Church, the African Methodist Episcopal (AME) Church, the African Methodist Episcopal Zion (AME Zion) Church, or the Christian Methodist (CME) Church.
+The $12,000 Cross & Flame Grant is awarded to full-time traditional undergraduate students who are active members (for a period of at least one year prior to the first day of enrollment and recommended by Methodist clergy) of the United Methodist Church, the African Methodist Episcopal (AME) Church, the African Methodist Episcopal Zion (AME Zion) Church, or the Christian Methodist (CME) Church.
 The grant is renewable for up to three additional years of study (some restrictions may apply) and generally cannot be combined with other Huntingdon College scholarships or grants.
 Entering first-year or transfer students are eligible for this grant.
-Download the Clergy Referral Form from the Student Financial Services Forms page.
+To apply for the Cross & Flame Grant, your pastor must submit the Clergy Referral Form to the Huntingdon College Office of Admission.

 The United Methodist Higher Education Foundation (UMHEF) provides a $1,000 matching scholarship to eligible applicants on a first-come, first-served basis.
-This scholarship is matched two ways: by the sponsoring church, who must remit a check payable to UMHEF for $1,000 with a completed application form.
+This scholarship is matched two ways: by the sponsoring church, who must remit a check payable to UMHEF for $1,000 with a completed application form; and by Huntingdon College through the Cross and Flame Scholarship or other equivalent scholarship.
 Candidates must be enrolled or enrolling as full-time students in a United Methodist-related college, university, or seminary, and be active members of the UMC for at least one year.
 For an application or more information, contact UMHEF, P.O.
-Box 340005, Nashville, TN 37203-0005; http://www.gbhem.org or http://www.umhef.org.
+Box 340005, Nashville, TN 37203-0005; http://www.umhef.org.

 United Methodist Scholarship and Loan Fund

 The United Methodist Church, through the General Board of Higher Education and Ministry, offers scholarships to full-time United Methodist students.
 Applications are available from the General Board in Nashville, Tennessee.
 In addition, the United Methodist Student Loan fund, the oldest student loan fund in America, provides low-interest loans.
 To qualify, you must have been a full active member for at least one year; admitted to a degree program at an accredited institution; maintain a C grade point average; and have credit-worthy co-signers.
 An origination fee is applied.
 This loan program was established in 1866.
-For more information, see the links above.
+For more information, please go to http://www.gbhem.org.